skhaz/avaaz-engineering-exercise/README.md

 ### Submitting

-Fork this repo and submit a pull request with your solution.
+To submit your solution, either create a pull request or send a zipped file via email to your Avaaz recruiting contact (you can reply to your existing email thread).